 As an example, suppose we have 3 discrete variables: variables 1 and 2 have 3 possible discrete values and variable 3 has 4 possible discrete values.
-A branch and bound tree might look like Fig. 4.1 given below.
+A branch and bound tree would look like Fig. 5.1 given below.

-In this tree, "Level 1" represents the nodes where variable 1 is allowed to be discrete and variables 2 and 3 are continuous.
+In this tree, "Level 0" represents the root node where all variables are continuous.
+"Level 1" represents the nodes where variable 1 is allowed to be discrete and variables 2 and 3 are continuous.
 For "Level 2," variables 1 and 2 are discrete; only variable 3 is continuous.
-In "Level 3," all variables are discrete.
-Each circle is a node.
+In "Level 3," we are at a leaf node where all variables are discrete.
 The numbers in the circles show the order in which the nodes were evaluated.
 The number shown at the upper right of each circle is the optimum objective value for the optimization problem performed at the node.
 An asterisk means no feasible solution could be found to the optimization problem; a double underscore indicates the node was pruned.

 At the first level, three optimizations are performed with variable 1 at its 1st, 2nd and 3rd discrete values respectively (variables 2 and 3 continuous).
 The best objective value was obtained at node 3.
 This node is expanded further.
 Nodes 4, 5, 6 correspond to variable 1 at its 3rd discrete value and variable 2 at its 1st, 2nd and 3rd discrete values respectively, with variable 3 continuous.
 The best objective value for nodes 1, 2, 4, 5, and 6 is at node 1, so it is expanded into nodes 7, 8, and 9.
 Now the best objective value among unexpanded nodes is at node 5, so it is expanded.
 Nodes 10, 11, 12, 13 correspond to variable 1 at its 3rd discrete value, variable 2 at its 2nd discrete value, and variable 3 at its 1st, 2nd, 3rd, and 4th values.
 The best objective value, 59, is obtained at node 11.
 This becomes the temporary optimal solution.
 Any nodes with objectives higher than 59 can automatically be pruned since the objective only increases as we go down the tree from a node and make more and more variables discrete.
 Thus nodes 2, 7, 8 are pruned.
 Node 9, however, looks promising, so we expand this node.
 As is shown, we eventually find at node 16, with variable 1 at its 1st discrete value, variable 2 at its 3rd discrete value, and variable 3 at its 3rd discrete value, a better optimum than we had before.
 At this point all further nodes are pruned and we can stop.
+In this example we are using a best first strategy, meaning we always expand the node which has the lowest bound.

-It should be clear that Branch and Bound gains efficiency by pruning nodes of the tree which have higher objective values (bounds) than known discrete solutions.
-In realistic problems, the majority of nodes are pruned-in the example which follows less than 0.001% of the nodes were expanded.
+It should be clear that Branch and Bound gains efficiency by pruning nodes of the tree which have higher bounds than known discrete solutions.
+In realistic problems, the majority of nodes are pruned-in the example which follows, less than 0.001% of the nodes were expanded.